rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 9. Repeat the operations for all the roles you want to assign.

+## Create scope required by Management ui during authorization

+So far we have created the roles and granted the roles to the user who is going to access the management UI.
+When this user logs into RabbitMQ management UI, its token contains the granted roles.

+1. Go to **App registrations**.
+2. Click on your application.
+3. Go to **Manage** option on the left menu and choose the option **Expose an API**.
+4. Click on **Add a scope**.
+5. Enter a name, eg. `management-ui`.
+Enter the same name for **Admin consent display name** and a description and save it.
+7. The scope is named `api://{Application (client) ID}/{scope_name}`.

+RabbitMQ management ui must provide this scope in `management.oauth_scopes` along with `openid profiles` scopes.

 ## Configure Custom Signing Keys

 It is optional to create a signing key for your application.
 If you create one though, you must append an `appid` query parameter containing the *app ID* to the `jwks_uri`.
 Otherwise, the standard jwks_uri endpoint will not include the custom signing key and RabbitMQ will not find the signing key to validate the token's signature.